algosup/2024-2025-project-4-web-fpga-team-2/Documents/Technical/technicalSpecification.md

 the teacher will be able to delete a file that has already been upload.

 There will be a folder called “upload” containing all the files uploaded by the teacher in json format.

-To delete a file, the teacher presses the “delete” button and the file is removed from the folder.
+To delete a file, the teacher presses the “delete” button and the file is removed from the folder and the SQLite database.

+- the server extracts the circuit ID from the URL of the HTTP request.
+- An SQL query is sent to the database to find the circuit entry.
+  - if the circuit wasn't found : send "404 circuit not found"
+  - if the circuit was found : delete the JSON file in the folder upload and delete circuit in the database with this SQL request.
+    ```SQL
+    DELETE FROM circuit WHERE id = CircuitIdDeleted ;
+    ```
+- All clients connected via WebSocket receive notification that a circuit has been deleted.

 ### display schema on student side